On construction of k-regular maps to Grassmannians via algebras of socle dimension two

 Consider now the remaining ideals $I$.
-First pick any of them with $D(I) = 0$.
-Suppose that its cell is $2(k-1)$-dimensional.
-Then $D(I) = 0$ implies that $[I]$ is a smooth point of its cell.
-Suppose $I'$ is a homogeneous ideal and suppose there is a torus action on $\AA^3$ such that in the induced action on $\Hilb_k(\mathbb{A}^3)$ the point $[I']$ converges to $[I]$.
-The curve $[I_t]$ degenerating $[I']$ to $[I]$ lies in the $\Gmult$-fixed locus and in particular in the \BBname{} cell $\mathcal{C}$ of $I'$.
-Since $[I]$ is a smooth point of $\mathcal{C}$, the smooth locus of $\mathcal{C}$ intersects the curve $[I_t]$ non-trivially, so is an open, $\Gmult$-stable subset of $[I_t]$ containing its unique fixed point; thus the smooth locus contains $\mathcal{C}$ and in particular $[I']$ is a smooth point of this cell, hence in particular
+First, pick any of them with $D(I) = 0$.
+Suppose that its stratum is $2(k-1)$-dimensional.
+Then $D(I) = 0$ implies that $[I]$ is a smooth point of its stratum.
+Suppose $I'$ is a homogeneous ideal and suppose there is a one-dimensional torus $T$ action on $\AA^3$ such that in the induced action on $\Hilb_k(\mathbb{A}^3)$ the point $[I']$ converges to $[I]$.
+The curve $[I_t]$ degenerating $[I']$ to $[I]$ lies in the $\Gmult$-fixed locus and in particular in the stratum of $[I]$.
+Since $[I]$ is a smooth point of the stratum, the smooth locus of the stratum intersects the curve $[I_t]$ in an open, $\Gmult$-stable subset that contains the unique $\Gmult$-fixed point of the curve; thus the smooth locus contains the whole curve $[I_t]$.
+In particular, the point $[I']$ is smooth in this stratum, hence

 By semicontinuity of each graded piece of the tangent space, we even obtain